awegroup/LEI_kite_airfoil_wind_tunnel_data_16062025/README.md

 This dataset is released under the [Creative Commons Attribution–NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
 You may share and adapt the material for **non-commercial purposes**, provided that appropriate credit is given to this repository and the authors.

-✏️ *{Add any additional usage terms or specific citation requirements if applicable.}*

 ---

 ## Dataset Contents